 2.17.2 Classification criteria

-2.17.2.1 An explosive which is phlegmatized should be considered in this class if, in that state, the exothermic decomposition energy is ≥ 300 J/g.
+2.17.2.1 A phlegmatized explosive should be considered for inclusion in this class if, in that state, the exothermic decomposition energy is ≥ 300 J/g.

 NOTE 1: The exothermic decomposition energy may be estimated using a suitable calorimetric technique (see section 20, sub-section 20.3.3.3 in Part II of the Manual of Tests and Criteria).